Equal Access: Universal Design of Computing Departments

 Guidelines and Examples

-The AccessComputing Alliance has drafted an Accessibility Checklist to guide faculty and administrators in making their computing department more accessible.
-This content does not provide legal advice.
-Your disabled student services office may also be able to assist you in increasing the accessibility of your department.
+AccessComputing has drafted an Accessibility Checklist to guide faculty and administrators in making their computing department more accessible.
+Your student disability services office may also be able to assist you in increasing the accessibility of your department.
 Consult your campus legal counsel, campus ADA/504 compliance officer, or regional Office for Civil Rights (OCR) regarding relevant legal issues.

 Planning, Policies, and Evaluation